sanposhiho/github-activity-tweeter/README.md

 And I run it on GitHub Action.
 Please see [tweet.yaml](.github/workflows/tweet.yaml) for details.

+Note: It checks your timeline and don't tweet duplicated one

 ## What does this tweet about?

 - User opened an issue.(eventtype: `IssuesEvent`)
 - User opened a pull request.(eventtype: `PullRequestEvent`)
 - User created/published a release.(eventtype: `ReleaseEvent`)
 - User create/publicized a repository.(eventtype: `RepositoryEvent`)

-## Useful feature

-- check your timeline and don't tweet duplicated one